kneron/document_center/docs/python_app/app_flow_manual.md

 ## File Structure

-### 520

 <div align="center">
 <img src="../../imgs/python_app/file_structure.png">
 <p>Example app folder structure</p>
 </div>

-* app: where you should place your application and test images
-	* application: should hold input jsons, model files, and preprocess/postprocess files
-		* flow.py: filled out by the user to create testing flows for their application
-		* mappings.py: filled out by the user to set the flow control for postprocess/preprocess functions and tests to run
 * bin: all of the outputs that the application will dump
 	* csim_dump: model inference results will be dumped here if you used CSIM
 	* dynasty_dump: model inference results will be dumped here if you used Dynasty